ddpbsd/ossec-docs/docs/manual/installation/installation-requirements.rst

 .. code-block:: console

-   zypper install gcc make lib-devel pcre2-devel libevent-devel
+   zypper install gcc make lib-devel pcre2-devel libevent-devel openssl-devel

 If database support is needed the package mysql-devel and/or postgresql-devel will need to be installed.